 Proxies

 Proxies are objects deriving from your entities that are generated at runtime by Entity Framework Core.
-These proxies have behavior added to them that results in database query being made as required to load navigation properties on demand.
+These proxies have behavior added to them that results in a database query being made as required to load navigation properties on demand.
 This was the default mechanism used to provide lazy loading in the previous version of Entity Framework.

 Enabling lazy loading by proxies requires three steps: